Check out the OIPC’s new resource Steps to Processing an Access to Information Request

 As saving large volumes of electronic records can easily become disorganized, they should be organized in accordance with the records management schedules that your organization follows to assist in easily locating all documents.

 Our office follows the Administrative Records Management System (ARMS) and the Operational Records System (ORS).
-I am currently in the process of organizing our electronic records to be in accordance with ARMS and ORS and conducting electronic disposals.
-As the scope of this project is overwhelming, I decided the best course of action was to split this into two different phases; organizing the documents and completing an electronic disposal.
-I am currently finishing up phase 1 and hope to start phase 2 soon.
+I have successfully completed organizing our electronic records to be in accordance with ARMS and ORS and continue to complete electronic disposals as needed.
+As the scope of this project was overwhelming, I decided the best course of action was to split it into two different phases: first, organizing all the electronic documents and then proceeding with completing electronic disposals.

 Phase 1: